danjperron/StairPersonDetector/README.md

   The python library numpy and matplotlib need to be installed.<br>
   N.B.
 FSAMP and NSAMP in mpuPlot.py. should be the same as the mpu6050_udp.c<br>
   <br>
-- Thing to do<br>
-  Add mqtt into pico code to control Martin & Jerry switch .

 B.T.W.
 I added a working code "test_mqtt" using the SDK to handle the MQTT.<br>
 This is just an example on how to handle MQTT<br>